neesjanvaneck/VOSviewer-Online-Docs/docs/sharing/linking.md

 The above links include the parameters `json`, `map`, `network`, `scale`, and `curved_links`.
 The full list of parameters supported by VOSviewer Online can be found below.

-To simplify a link, you may consider the use of a URL shortening service, such as [Bitly](https://bitly.com/){target="_blank"} or [TinyURL](https://tinyurl.com/){target="_blank"}.
+To simplify a link, a URL shortening service, such as [Bitly](https://bitly.com/){target="_blank"} or [TinyURL](https://tinyurl.com/){target="_blank"}, can be used.

 ## Using Google Drive

-It is often convenient to use a cloud storage service to link to a visualization.
+It is often convenient to use a cloud storage service to create a link to a visualization.
 We consider the use of Google Drive, although alternatives such as Microsoft OneDrive and Dropbox can be used as well.
 The use of Google Drive requires a Google account.
+We focus on the use of a [VOSviewer JSON file](/docs/file-types/json-file-type/), but the use of a [VOSviewer map and network file](/docs/file-types/map-and-network-file-type/) is possible as well.

-The first step is to upload a [VOSviewer JSON file](/docs/file-types/json-file-type/) to Google Drive and to get a link for sharing the file.
+The first step is to upload a JSON file to Google Drive and to get a link for sharing the file.
 To obtain a suitable link, select the **Anyone with the link** option, not the **Restricted** option.
 Also, select the **Viewer** option, not the **Commenter** or **Editor** option.
 The following link may for instance be obtained:

 ```
 https://drive.google.com/file/d/16rdPZ3Md3b3mbsIftRZRjEUM6kkFX2zy/view?usp=sharing